-In providing custom Google Analytics reports, we know that sometimes you want to be informed about something significant happening on your website when it happens – rather than at the end of the quarter or year.
+In providing custom Google Analytics reporting, we know that sometimes you want to be informed about something significant happening on your website when it happens – rather than at the end of the quarter or year.

 You only want to know if it’s significant (reporting by exception) and you want some brief context at the same time: why is it happening?

 - Your website suddenly becoming very slow (because of a slow often-accessed individual page or generally)

 - Seeing a big jump or fall in search traffic (because you have a new article that’s done really well in search or you’ve accidentally made a configuration change which has damaged search traffic)

 - A big jump in social traffic (something you’ve shared has gone viral)

 For a couple of months we have been running monitoring on a pilot basis and are rolling it out for existing clients this quarter.

 There is no big change to our GA+ reporting: all that happens is that if we identify something significant we’ll email you to tell you about it (what it was and why it happened).
 The email itself is not automated – the data goes through our GA reporting team and we analyse the cause to decide whether it’s significant.
 You might only expect us to send you a monitoring exception email a maximum of 3-4 times a year or less.

 If you have any feedback about this new feature, as always, let us know.